 Choosing homeowner’s insurance: How much is your new home worth to you?

-When thinking of your home’s true value, Timothy Wiedman, certified financial planner and retired Personal Finance instructor, tells buyers to look beyond curb appeal. “’Curb Appeal’ is just that: the initial impression that gets potential buyers interested in a property.
-Smart sellers and their realtors often go to great lengths to make a house as appealing as possible, inside and out.
-But whether a house has been ‘lived in’ for five years, 10 years, 40 years, or 90 years, normal wear and tear will have occurred.”
-Further, building codes and the specific types of materials and methods used in construction may have changed dramatically since a given home was built, Wiedman explains.
+When thinking of your home’s true value, look deeper than its curb appeal.
+“Curb appeal” is just that: the initial impression that gets you interested in a property.
+Smart sellers and their realtors often go to great lengths to make a house as appealing as possible.
+But whether a home has been lived in for five, 10, or 90 years, normal wear and tear will have occurred.

-(“Think pipes, wiring, roofing, insulation, foundation cracks, and termite damage,” Wiedman says.)
-A standard home inspection may cost about $325 in some areas, providing a prospective homeowner with a detailed report filled with useful information.
-Before buying, an inspection might steer a buyer away from a property that could later require costly repairs.
-Wiedman says it can also serve as a negotiating tool and result in a price reduction.
-Even for a home that gets a reasonably clean bill of health, an inspection report can give a clearer picture of the actual value of a home — and how much it’ll cost to rebuild.
+For a home that gets a reasonably clean bill of health, an inspection report can give a clearer picture of the actual value of a house — and how much it’ll cost to rebuild.
 A number of insurance companies also require an inspection report to process a homeowner’s insurance application.

 - Shop early.
-Don’t wait until a week before closing to finalize your policy as this could delay your loan closing or cause you to rush into a policy that’s not right for you.
+Don’t wait until the last minute as this could delay your loan closing or cause you to rush into the wrong policy.
+It’s important to have your homeowner’s insurance finalized at least 10 days before closing.

 - Count the cost.
 The cost to rebuild may be more than your mortgage loan amount, and this is the number you want your homeowner’s insurance to reflect.

-If the numbers get confusing, we’re always here to help.
-Contact your lender to make homebuying easy.
+If the numbers get confusing, we’re always here to help

 For educational purposes only.
 Please contact your qualified professional for specific guidance.